 Trondheim, Norway October 2-6, 2013

-The Norwegian University of Science and Technology, Museum of Natural History and Archaeology (NTNU Vitenskapsmuseet)
+The Norwegian University of Science and Technology, University Museum (NTNU Vitenskapsmuseet)

 MAIN SCIENTIFIC AIMS

-The Marine Ventures International Symposium will take place at Dokkhuset in Trondheim, Norway, and is arranged by The Norwegian University of Science and Technology, Museum of Natural History and Archaeology (NTNU Vitenskapsmuseet) in cooperation with the Department of Anthropology of CADIC-CONICET in Ushuaia, Tierra del Fuego, Argentina.
+The Marine Ventures International Symposium took place at Dokkhuset in Trondheim, Norway, and was arranged by The Norwegian University of Science and Technology, Museum of Natural History and Archaeology (NTNU Vitenskapsmuseet) in cooperation with the Department of Anthropology of CADIC-CONICET in Ushuaia, Tierra del Fuego, Argentina.

-The Symposium partakes in the project «Marine Ventures.
+The Symposium was part of the project «Marine Ventures.
 Comparative perspectives on the dynamics of early human approaches to the seascapes of Tierra del Fuego and Norway», which is financed by the Latin America Program of the Research Council of Norway, and focuses on similarities and differences in cultural developments in two coastal areas on different sides of the world, but also with many common features: Seascapes of Patagonia and Scandinavia.

 - Geoff Bailey (UK)